Dice Probability Calculator

 Well, the question is more complex than it seems at first glance, but you'll soon see that the answer isn't that scary!
 It's all about maths and statistics.

 First of all, we have to determine what kind of dice roll probability we want to find.
-We can distinguish a few which you can find in this dice probability calculator.
+We can distinguish a few, which you can see in this dice probability calculator.

-Before we make any calculations, let's define some variables which are used in the formulas.
+Before we make any calculations, let's define some variables which we'll use in the formulas.

 n - the number of dice,

-s - the number of a individual die faces,
+s - the number of individual die faces,

 p - the probability of rolling any value from a die, and